“Super Glue” has become a generic term for any Cyanoacrylate glue, but the original Superglue company is the only true Super Glue.

 The company was so proud of this incredible feat of engineering and chemistry that they incorporated the demonstration into their company logo.

 Avilable in Liquid or Gel format

 In most cases, I prefer to use a gel format for CA glue.
 It’s more useful for applying to flat surfaces, however liquid glue definitely has its uses too.

-Thankfully, The Original Super Glue Company have recognized the usefulness of both formats, and offer their glues in both liquid and gel formulas.
+Thankfully, The Original Super Glue Company has recognized the usefulness of both formats, and offers their glues in both liquid and gel formulas.

 Available with multiple applicator designs

-The Original Super Glue is available not only in a regular aluminium tube, but with useful precision applicators, in single-use tubes for no waste, in a larger bottle for bigger projects, in multipacks of 2 gram tubes, with a useful pen applicator, and with a no-mess applicator similar to Loctite glue bottles.
+The Original Super Glue is available not only in a regular aluminum tube, but with useful precision applicators, in single-use tubes for no waste, in a larger bottle for bigger projects, in multipacks of 2-gram tubes, with a useful pen applicator, and with a no-mess applicator similar to Loctite glue bottles.